ylxsbn/creation_of_audio_effects/README.md

 ### Pipeline

-Firstly, you should modify the Audio-MAE forward function:
+Firstly, be sure to use the modified Audio-MAE forward function:

 ```python
 def forward(self, input_spec, **batch):